Isaac Wilkinson: Wales

-In 1753, Wilkinson moved south to Bersham, near Wrexham in Wales.
-There he operated a furnace, the Bersham Ironworks, with his son John, Edward Blakeway and others.
+In 1753, Wilkinson moved south to Bersham, near Wrexham in Wales where me purchased Plas Grono, a house previously owned by Elihu Yale.
+At the Bersham Ironworks he operated a coke-fired blast furnace, with his son John, Edward Blakeway and others.
+Unlike Coalbrookdale, which was owned by quakers, Isaac was prepared to manufacture cannons.
 Wilkinson developed the business while maintaining his own subcontracted casting business.
 Another patent in 1757 was for a blowing-engine for blast furnaces, using columns of water similar to the trempe system, though it is uncertain how effective it was.
+Isaac patented a novel moulding process in 1758.
 Blakeway was declared bankrupt in 1759, his shares passing to Mary Lee who married John Wilkinson in 1763.
 This gave the Wilkinsons control of Bersham and the business flourished.
-Isaac patented a novel moulding process in 1758.
 Isaac's personal subcontract business was a source of continued tensions.
 Litigation against his partners, including his son, had started as early as 1762, being exacerbated by the slump in Bersham's business following the end of the Seven Years' War in 1763 when demand for armaments dried up.
 Isaac moved to Bristol and John ended up as the owner of the Bersham works.